Boothtown Aqueduct: History

 In 1892, after the parapet walls of the aqueduct fell into the creek below it, the walls were reconstructed and restrengthened with a concrete lining and tie rods.

 Due to its failings to have its capacity inflated, in 1907 the aqueduct was bypassed with a 3 metre wide, reinforced concrete syphon.
 Built on the southern side, it allowed the water supply to cross the valley using gravity to push the water up into the canal on the other side.

 The Lower Canal and syphon were superseded after a pipeline was established in the 1990s.
 The aqueduct was subsequently subject to demolition in the 1990s, but due to objections by the local community, the aqueduct and surrounding reserve area were saved and finally included as part of the Western Sydney Cycle Network.
-The NSW State Government catered $100,000 in funding and a cycleway was constructed from 2001 to 2003.
+The NSW State Government allocated $100,000 in funding and a cycleway was constructed from 2001 to 2003.